Review: Mercia EIS Fund

 Archived article: please remember tax and investment rules and circumstances can change over time.
 This article reflects our views at the time of publication.

-Mercia Growth Fund 8 is the latest EIS/SEIS offer from Mercia, focusing on early-stage technologies from university spin outs and industry.
+The Mercia EIS fund is an evergreen offer focusing on early-stage technologies from university spin outs and industry.
 Mercia has an extensive commercial network across the Midlands, North of England and Scotland and makes initially small investments across the regions.
-It then has the ability, thanks to its parent company Mercia Technologies, to provide later stage support to successful investments, offering what it calls a “complete capital solution”.
+Through its parent company Mercia Technologies, it then has the ability to provide later stage support to successful investments, offering what it calls a “complete capital solution”.

 - EIS offer with an SEIS option